malakafaqahmad/tictactoe_pythonAI_DockerTutorial/README.md

 - [Docker](https://www.docker.com/)
 - [Docker Compose](https://docs.docker.com/compose/)

+if on terminal run the following commands: sudo apt install docker.io docker-compose

 ## Usage

 Follow the steps below to build and run the Tic-Tac-Toe game in a Docker container: